Let the (Electoral College)

 Most commonly this has been brought up in Congress very soon after presidential elections, including in January 2009, yet no further action has been taken.

-In fact, none other than The New York Times is on record of supporting the idea years earlier, upon publishing "Abolish the Electoral College" on August 29, 2004.
+In fact, none other than The New York Times is on record of supporting the idea years earlier, upon publishing "Abolish the Electoral College" on August 29, 2004. [ This is no endorsement or approval of that publisher ]

 In more recent years some progress has been made, as the movement in support of the National Popular Vote to be instituted through an "interstate compact" has gained strength and a successful start of a number of states (representing about one-quarter of the total electoral votes) have given final legislative approval to participate.